-Since 2008, the Ministry of Environment and Climate Affairs (MECA) is responsible for the environment and sustainable development.
 The ministry proclaims a policy of conservation of renewable natural resources, marine environment and fish resources, grazing lands, forests, and wildlife.
 Projects include the development of 18 recharge dams, 35 storage dams, census of wells and of the traditional irrigation system (falaj) to make better use of water resources.
 Marine environment and fisheries projects concern fishing research, improvement of statistics and mangrove planting.
 Agricultural environment conservation projects are improving irrigation techniques and proclamation of natural reserves.
 Sustainable development indicators monitor the process.